-Three years ago the sails were removed from Horsey Windpump after they become rotten and started to fall apart.
+Four years ago in 2014 the sails were removed from Horsey Windpump after they become rotten and started to fall apart.
 Now work is being carried out to bring this Windpump back to life, a stepping-stone towards getting her fully operational and working in the Norfolk landscape once more.

 The current cap from which the sails were removed is rotten and was removed, from the top of the tower by a sixty tonne crane on 30 March 2016 and placed on the ground beside it, ready to be loaded onto a lorry and transported to our millwright’s workshop.

 Over the course of the last year, the cap and structure has been repaired and conserved and the sails are being re-made to a historic pattern.

 The National Trust has committed to spending £244,000 to complete phase one which will see the cap and sails reinstated.
 The new cap will rotate to face the sails into the wind giving a different view of Horsey Windpump every single day.

 In May 2017 on a lovely warm, sunny day the newly conserved and repaired cap was lifted back onto Horsey Windpump watched by 150 people.
 It was a rather nerve wracking day for Millwright Tim Whiting and his team as the whole weight of the cap and brake wheel were unknown but a 130 tonne crane - the largest available - expertly lifted the cap in one go and after a short period of it dangling above the tower it was successfully lowered onto the tower.